-- Catch the vintage vehicle parade and the ‘SpareParts’ finale parade.
+- Catch the vintage vehicle parade and the ‘SpareParts’ parade.

 - SpareParts performances.

-It’s the perfect family day out for people of all ages, on the streets of the historic Victorian seaside resort of Fleetwood.
+It’s the perfect family day out for all ages, on the streets of the historic Victorian seaside resort of Fleetwood.

-On hand for vehicle enthusiasts are classic cars, vintage trams, buses, commercials, motorcycles and other special interest vehicles of all types, sizes and descriptions.
+For vehicle enthusiasts are classic cars, vintage trams, buses, commercials and motorcycles.
+Plus other special interest vehicles of all types, sizes and descriptions.